A first-time buyer app called Huuti is set for launch in January.

 Those who want to purchase property will use the app to set a plan of what they want to buy and when – and then the app can set savings targets, monitor their progress and advise on how to reduce monthly outgoings.

-The app will be integrated with Equifax as well as a financial agent to assess borrowers’ credit situation as well as the state of their finances, to ascertain how far off they are from getting on the housing ladder.
+The app will be integrated with a financial agent to assess borrowers’ credit situation as well as the state of their finances, to ascertain how far off they are from getting on the housing ladder.

 Osei Downes, founder of Huuti, said: “Our vision is that every millennial that’s looking to buy a home will go through Huuti.